 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Life Care Center of Gwinnett Nursing Home, Lawrenceville, Georgia
+Life Care Center of Gwinnett Nursing Home Abuse and Neglect Lawyers

 Mistreating senior citizens living in nursing homes is an unacceptable, reprehensible, and disgraceful action done by the hands of caregivers, visitors, and other patients.
 Many families relocate their loved one into the nursing home, believing that they will receive the highest level of care in a safe environment.
 Unfortunately, neglect and abuse are an all too common occurrence that leaves victims harmed, injured, or dead.